okta/okta-developer-docs/packages/@okta/vuepress-site/code/vue/okta_vue/index.md

 ## Create Routes

 Some routes require authentication in order to render.
-Lets take a look at what routes are needed for this example:
+Let's take a look at what routes are needed for this example:

 - `/`: The default landing page.
 - `/about`: A simple about page.
 - `/dashboard`: A route that's protected.
-- `/login`: The login form.
+- `/login`: The sign-in form.
 - `/logout`: A route to logout and redirect back to the default page.

 Create `src/router/index.js` with the following code.